Last Updated on October 6, 2021

 Of course, Boone is surrounded by amazing hikes and waterfalls.
 We’ve hiked Elk Knob State Park in Meat Camp and Rough Ridge Trail off the Blue Ridge Parkway during spring and absolutely recommend them.

-Picture flowers blooming in trees everywhere as you board the Great Smoky Mountain Railroad or drive toward the Road to Nowhere.
+Picture flowers blooming in trees everywhere as you board the Great Smoky Mountains Railroad or drive toward the Road to Nowhere.
 As the weather picks up its stride, we think Bryson City is one of the best spring break destinations in North Carolina.

 Of course, you could always just spend your time at the Nantahala Outdoor Center.
 It’s one of our favorite places to just hang out with a pint by the river or launch a boat for some adventure.